Pope Joan (2009 film): Production

 The film's production took a long time and was marked by financial and cast difficulties.
 The Oscar-winner Volker Schlöndorff's attempt to film the novel began in 1999, at first with the production companies UFA and Senator, until the latter was declared bankrupt in 2004, when he moved to Bernd Eichinger and Constantin Film.
 The planned principal photography was finally shelved in 2007 by a cancellation by John Goodman.
 The following summer Schlöndorff wrote a review in the Süddeutsche Zeitung criticising the production for film and television, leading to his dismissal.
 Sönke Wortmann replaced him as director and shortly afterwards, in May 2008, Franka Potente was replaced by Johanna Wokalek in the title role.

 Shooting began in early August 2008 at Burg Querfurt in Saxony-Anhalt, Germany.
 Other locations were the cloister of the Landesschule Pforta and the church of St. Cyriakus in Gernrode, with the Rome scenes filmed in Ouarzazate, Morocco.
 Principal shooting was completed in 2008 in Germany and Morocco.

 Reception

-The Guardian noted the film's appearance in the Italian box office top 10 and noted Vatican criticism of the film and L'Avvenire, the newspaper of the Italian Bishops' Conference, described it as being of "extremely limited vision".
+The Guardian cited the film's appearance in the Italian box office top 10 and observed Vatican criticism of the film and Avvenire, the newspaper of the Italian Bishops' Conference, described it as being of "extremely limited vision".